BetaTetras/BetaTetras/README.md

 PasswordManager [IN PROGRESS] : A program that manage identities and passwords using a text-based database.

+Cnake [IN PROGRESS] : A simple snake game programed in C.

 # Where can you find me?

 [📫] You can reach me via email: gregoire.gibrat@gmail.com